Skip to main content

 If Codex isn’t implementing CodeRabbit’s suggestions:

-1. Check authentication: Run coderabbit auth status - authentication may need renewal
+1. Check authentication: Run coderabbit auth status --agent - authentication may need renewal

-2. Use prompt-only mode: Ensure you’re using coderabbit --prompt-only for better AI integration
+2. Use agent mode: Ensure you’re using coderabbit --agent for Codex-driven workflows

 3. Provide explicit context: Tell Codex to “fix the issues found by CodeRabbit” explicitly